thierrymichel/kapla/README.md

 }
 ```

-> Component filename must be `PascalCase.js`
+> Component filename must be `PascalCase.js` for autoload.
-> Same element can be used multiple components: `data-component="foo bar baz"`
+> Same element can be used multiple components: `data-component="foo bar baz"`.

 #### References